 Mountain Project offers some good information on how to find this climbing area.
 Expect a 1/2 mile hike from your car to the climbing area, and make sure you keep left at the split in the trail.

-Rock Climbing the Indian Peaks Wilderness Area
+Indian Peaks Wilderness Area

 Grand County is surrounded by several wilderness areas, Indian Peaks Wilderness being one of them.
 One notable peak that offers plenty of climbing opportunities is Apache Peak, just inside the Grand County border.
 Located on the Continental Divide, Apache Peak reaches 13,441 feet in elevation and is the second tallest peak in the wilderness area.